alejandrosantanabonilla/planets/dimer_search/README.md

 A single file named initial_assembly.xyz.
 This file will contain the atomic coordinates of the generated dimer structures, concatenated one after another in standard XYZ format.
 The number of structures will match the number of orientation/translation pairs provided (two in this example).

+## Test Case 2: Generate Assembly WITH Relaxation (Fresh Start)

+### Goal
+To generate the initial dimer structures (as in Test Case 1) and then perform a structural relaxation or energy minimization on each generated structure.
+This test case starts the relaxation process from scratch, ignoring any previous relaxation runs.